102 Seventh Avenue

 I live at 106 Seventh ave.
 I would like to know why they would be able to change the zoning from single to multiple family in the guise of a heritage revitalization plan .
 Is the city of New Westminster planning to change the zoning in the neighbourhood or just for certain people

-Hank asked over 2 years ago
+Hank asked about 3 years ago

 For this project, the property owner has approached the City with a proposal that asks for the ability to build a duplex, in exchange for a few different community benefits.
 This type of proposal is called a Heritage Revitalization Agreement.